Festival Dates (2023-24)

 The Amsterdam Festival of Lights has first taken place on the year of 2012.
 Since then, they hold this festival annually, having lots to show to the locals and the world.
-Just last festival, Amsterdam held it in between three weeks of December and the first weeks of January, around December to January 3, 2022.
+Just last festival, Amsterdam held it in between three weeks of December and the first weeks of January.

 This means that people are sure to be looking forward to booking a trip to Amsterdam for these lights, because what’s a better way to spend your holidays than sightseeing the majestic blinking Christmas lights and twinkle light trees?